DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-10-13-what-we-did-for-rollover-2020.md

 https://github.com/DFE-Digital/publish-teacher-training/pull/1374
 https://github.com/DFE-Digital/find-teacher-training/pull/458

-[screenshot]

 ### Age range

 We made the age range field mandatory for all courses in the next cycle.
 This data was missing from approximately 14,000 / 15,000 courses.
-Rollover this gives us the opportunity to collect this data.
-A notice summary was displayed on courses that did not specify the age range.
+Rollover gave us the opportunity to collect this data.

 {{ appFigure({
   image: {
     file: "age-range-banner.png",
     alt: "A banner prompting users to supply an age range."
-  }
+  },
+  caption: "A notice summary was displayed on courses that did not specify an age range."
 }) }}

 {{ appFigure({